 These whole peeled tomatoes are what most people think of when they think of canned tomatoes.
 They are quickly blanched in hot water, peeled, stuffed into jars, covered, and boiled to seal the jars.
-I cannot tell a lie: the process takes some time, but I also promise that it doesn't require any special skills.
+There's no point in telling a lie: the process takes some time, but it doesn't require any special skills.
 Seriously, anyone with an excess of ripe tomatoes can do it.

 You may want to check out this list of canning equipment before you get started.

-Note: While in pretty much every other instance I can think of, I call for fresh lemon juice, when it comes to canning tomatoes you want to use bottled lemon juice because it has a standardized and consistent acid level necessary to keep the tomatoes edible.
+Note: While in pretty much every other instance, fresh lemon juice is the way to go, when it comes to canning tomatoes you want to use bottled lemon juice because it has a standardized and consistent acid level necessary to keep the tomatoes edible.
 See more Canning Safety Tips.